ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Empirical Results and Findings

 \subsection{Playground I: Sample Efficiency}

-We explore the sample efficiency in Fig.~\ref{fig:adaptation_efficiency} (a) for IC.
-First, we find that CLIP-based adaptation consistently outperforms supervised ViT (Sup-ViT) models, and yields a significant 13\% gain in 5-shot settings.
-Even without any training samples (zero-shot), CLIP outperforms the 5-shot Sup-ViT by 5\% gain.
-This suggests that CLIP models allow a better sample efficiency than supervised ViT models.
-With more training samples, the performance gap between the two checkpoints becomes smaller, \eg around 1\% with the full data.
+We explore sample efficiency in Fig.~\ref{fig:adaptation_efficiency} (a) for IC.
+First, we find that CLIP consistently outperforms supervised ViT (Sup-ViT), yielding a significant 5\textasciitilde10\% gain in the 5-shot settings.
+This suggests that CLIP is more sample-efficient than supervised ViT .
 Furthermore, we find that fine-tuning CLIP yields better performance than linear probing in >20-shot settings, while being worse in the 5-shot setting.
 This is a bit surprising, as it is contradictory to the common convention that fine-tuning is always better than linear probing.
 We hypothesize this is because fine-tuning tends to over-fit in the scenarios with a large number of trainable parameters and a small number of training samples.
 Overall, it suggests that fine-tuning CLIP potentially has a better sample efficiency than linear probing, and a better adaptation strategy on fewer-shot settings can be explored in the future.
 For supervised ViT, FT is always better than LP, the performance gap becomes larger when more samples are used.
 In 5-shot settings, the gap is minor, which is similar to observations made for supervised CNNs~\cite{yosinski2014transferable,karayev2013recognizing,karianakis2018reinforced}.

-As for the comparison of foundation models, we suggest to report the evaluation results on the entire spectrum of sample-efficiency to fully study the behaviors of a pre-trained model.
-If compute resource is limited, zero-shot or few-shot evaluation can be used as quick assessment.
+To compare pre-trained models, we suggest to report the evaluation results on the entire spectrum of sample-efficiency to fully study the behaviors of a pre-trained model.
+If compute resource is limited, zero-shot or few-shot evaluation can be used as a quick assessment.

-We explore the sample efficiency for OD in Fig.~\ref{fig:adaptation_efficiency} (b).
-The conclusion is similar to IC in that language-augmented visual model (\ie GLIP) is more sample-efficient than language-free visual model (\ie DyHead), when the models are adapted using either LP or FT settings.
-The performance gap is large in the fewer-shot settings and small in the full-shot settings.
+We explore sample efficiency for OD in Fig.~\ref{fig:adaptation_efficiency} (b).
+The conclusion is similar to IC in that the language-augmented visual model (GLIP) is more sample-efficient than the language-free visual model (DyHead), when the models are adapted using either LP or FT settings.
+The performance gap is large in the fewer-shot settings and is small in the full-shot settings.
 The difference is that FT consistently outperforms LP in all settings for OD.
+This is probably because there are a lot of boxes (training instances) per image in OD, which makes OD less likely to over-fit compared to IC.